Superconductor spintronics: Modeling spin and charge accumulation in out-of-equilibrium NS junctions subjected to Zeeman magnetic fields: Tunnelling currents between a SC and a ferromagnet or a normal metal

 Here $\rho_{F}$ is the total density of states of the ferromagnetic lead (integrated over the volume of the FM).
 The conversion of the summation over the momentum $p$ in the SC into an energy integral is more tricky.
 This is because the two first terms of the above expression correspond to the injection of an electron as an electron-like excitation of energy $E_{p,\sigma}$.
 The last two terms correspond to the conversion of an electron into a hole-like excitation at energy $-E_{p,\sigmab}$.
 The SC densities of states are different for the two processes, due to the presence of the Zeeman field: $\rho_S(E_{p,\sigma}) \neq \rho_S(-E_{p,\sigmab})$.
 Converting the momentum summation over $p$ into an energy integral thus leads to

 where $E_{\sigma}=E-\sigma \mu_B H$, $\rho_0$ is the DOS of the superconductor at the Fermi energy, and

 is the usual normalized BCS density of states, with $\theta(x)$ the Heaviside step function.

-In real materials this DOS needs to be modified to round-off singularities and to take into account the existence of states inside the gap.\cite{anthore2003} Such states can be induced for instance by disorder (static impurities, magnetic impurities, etc).
+The DOS of real superconductors can deviate slightly from the BCS DOS: Magnetic impurities, supercurrents or orbital magnetic fields can round off the BCS singularity (Abrikosov-Gorkov depairing)\cite{abrikosov1961,maki1964,levine1967,tinkham1967,anthore2003}, while states can appear in the gap due e.g. to strong electron-phonon coupling or Andreev reflection at the interface with the (normal) tunnel electrode\cite{blonder1982,dynes1978}.
 In numerical calculations, one can also use an experimentally-measured DOS.
 In the following, we will assume that the departure from equilibrium for all the distribution functions is encoded in Fermi-Dirac distributions with shifted chemical potentials.
 Under this assumption, the total spin and electric tunneling current can be written $\I_e=e \sum_{\sigma}\I_{\sigma}$ and $\I_s=(\hbar /2)\sum_{\sigma}\sigma\I_{\sigma}$ where

 where $\mu_s$ refers to the shift of the chemical potential due to the spin imbalance.
-Explicitly, we obtain for the charge, spin and quasiparticle charge currents respectively:
+Explicitly, we obtain for the charge and spin currents: